lukaszgajewski/pytradeshifts/README.md

 The idea is to generate trading data that can be used in the [integrated model](https://github.com/allfed/allfed-integrated-model)

+Note: This branch is not up to date with main and will probably never be since it doesn't need any fancy post-processing feautres.
+All we need here is the core ```pytradeshifts``` model functionality.

 ## Modifications

 - ```src/preprocessing.py``` main function has been modified to produce production and trade data for every food item in FAO data